David Semah: Biography

 David Semah was born in Baghdad into a secular Jewish family.
 His father was a senior official in the State Comptroller's Office of the Iraqi government.
-He initially attended the "Alliance" School, and upon graduating from the "Shamash" Jewish High School, he immigrated to Israel in 1950 as part of the "Illegal Aliyah" (Illegal Immigration), secretly crossing the border into Iran where he stayed for several weeks.
+He initially attended the "Alliance" School.
+In 1950, upon graduating from the "Shamash" Jewish High School, he immigrated to Israel, secretly crossing the border into Iran where he stayed for several weeks.
 His family joined him a few months later as part of Operation Ezra and Nehemiah.
-Already as a teenager, he wrote prose and poetry and even published some of his works in the local press.
+As a teenager, he wrote prose and poetry and published some of his works in the local press.
 He was particularly versed in the theory of metrics and Classical Arabic.
-He wrote a collection of poems during high school and was about to publish it as a book, but eventually shelved it due to the political tension and the sensitive situation Iraqi Jews faced after the establishment of the State of Israel.

 Semah continued to write poems in Arabic in his early days in Israel, some of which were recited on the radio and published in the local Arabic and Hebrew press after translation.
 He was among the first Jewish writers to publish works in Arabic and was labeled by some as one of the most prolific writers of Arabic poetry in Israel’s early years.
 He also published articles on Arab culture and literature.
 In 1954 in Tel Aviv, together with fellow literary enthusiasts and some childhood friends including Professor Sasson Somekh, Professor Shimon Ballas and author Sami Michael, he founded the Arab Literary Club, later named the "Jewish-Arab Literary Club".
 One of the club’s stated goals was to promote understanding between the two peoples and encourage translations and dialogue between writers working in the two languages.
 In 1959 he published his book "Hatta Yaji al Rabīʿah" ("Until Spring Comes"), featuring a selection of poems, most of which he wrote in his youth.
 The book generated much excitement and made a big impact on the Arabic cultural community in Israel.